Howell Carnegie Library Events for Adults

 Please stay home if you are sick.

-Registration is required and begins Monday, December 29, at 9am online, by phone, or in person at the Information Desk.
-Sign-ups close 1 hour before the program starts, or when registration is full.
+Registration is required and begins Wednesday, March 11, 2026 at 9am online, by phone, or in person at the Information Desk.
+Sign-ups close one hour before the program starts, or when registration is full.

 Seating begins 15 minutes before the event start time.